Douglas Graham (British Army officer)

-Major General Douglas Alexander Henry Graham, CB, CBE, DSO1, MC, DL (26 March 1893 – 28 September 1971) was a senior British Army officer who fought with distinction in both world wars.
+Major-General Douglas Alexander Henry Graham, CB, CBE, DSO1, MC, DL (26 March 1893 – 28 September 1971) was a senior British Army officer who fought with distinction in both world wars.
 He is most notable during the Second World War for commanding the 153rd Brigade of the 51st (Highland) Division in North Africa from 1942 to 1943, later being the General Officer Commanding (GOC) of the 56th (London) Infantry Division during the Salerno landings in Italy in September 1943 and the 50th (Northumbrian) Infantry Division during the Normandy landings in France in June 1944.

 Early life and First World War

-Douglas Graham was born in Angus, Brechin, Scotland, the youngest of three children, on 26 March 1893.
+Douglas Graham was born in Brechin, Angus, Scotland, the youngest of three children, on 26 March 1893.
 He was the son of Mungo MacDougal Graham and Margaret Lyall Murray Graham, and after attending The Glasgow Academy and the University of Glasgow, he was commissioned as a second lieutenant into the 3rd Lowland Brigade, Royal Field Artillery, Territorial Force (TF), on 26 September 1911, but he resigned his commission on 25 September 1912.
-After attending the Royal Military College, Sandhurst, he was granted a commission in the Regular Army, again with the rank of second lieutenant, on 17 September 1913, in the Cameronians (Scottish Rifles), and was posted to the 1st Battalion.
+After attending the Royal Military College, Sandhurst, he was granted a commission in the Regular Army, again with the rank of second lieutenant, on 17 September 1913, into the Cameronians (Scottish Rifles), and was posted to the 1st Battalion of his regiment.

 The outbreak of the First World War in August 1914 saw Graham serving as a platoon commander in 'D' Company of the 1st Battalion, Cameronians (Scottish Rifles), commanded by Lieutenant Colonel Philip Robertson, which soon became part of the 19th Brigade, when it was sent to the Western Front as part of the British Expeditionary Force (BEF).
 Thus Graham's battalion were amongst the first British troops to arrive in France.
 After participating in the retreat from Mons, on 22 October 1914, during the early stages of the First Battle of Ypres, Graham was involved in an action that would lead to Rifleman Henry May, in Graham's platoon, the award of the Victoria Cross (VC).
 Whilst in the La Boutillerie area of France, Lieutenant Graham was wounded in the leg.
 Rifleman May, ignoring orders from Graham to leave him, dragged him, under heavy fire, 300 yards to safety.
 After May arranged for a rescue party for his platoon commander, and after recovering from his wounds, Graham, promoted on 3 November 1914 to lieutenant, was promoted again to captain on 18 June 1916, returned to France and was appointed as a brigade major with the 182nd Brigade, part of the 61st (2nd South Midland) Division, a Territorial Force (TF) formation, on 30 April 1917, remaining with the brigade during all of its major battles of the war until 7 June 1919.
 He was awarded the Military Cross (MC) in the 1918 New Year Honours.
 He finished the war having also been mentioned in despatches and awarded the French Croix de guerre.